🍾

 🏆Key Cuvées and Identity

-Gosset holds Grande Marque status and produces a focused range anchored by three prestige cuvées: Grande Réserve Brut, Grand Millésime, and Celebris.
+Gosset holds Grande Marque status and produces a focused range anchored by the non-vintage Grande Réserve Brut, the vintage Grand Millésime, and the prestige Celebris.
 The house produces around one million bottles annually, exporting 65% of that to more than 70 countries worldwide.
 A distinctive element of the Gosset identity is the antique bottle shape, a design the house has used since 1760.
 Production and cellaring take place at the Épernay facility, which includes 1.7 kilometers of 19th-century cellars.

-• Grande Marque classification; prestige cuvées include Grande Réserve Brut, Grand Millésime, and Celebris
+• Grande Marque status; range anchored by the NV Grande Réserve Brut, the vintage Grand Millésime, and the prestige Celebris

 • Approximately 1 million bottles produced annually